wangxiang4/book/docs/math/0 Core Course/31 Chapter9 permutations and combinations Module2 six fundamental methods.md

 ## 10.Focus 6
 __The repeated-element exponentiation method__
-- You need to learn how to apply the formula and understand its usage. __Be careful not to mix up the base and the exponent__.
+- Learn how to apply the formula and understand its usage. __Be careful not to mix up the base and the exponent__.

 ### $\fbox{25}\:$Five people are signing up for three different training courses, and each person signs up for only one course.
 How many different ways can they sign up $\small \mathpunct{?}$.